Koromix/rygel/src/rekord/README.md

 # Overview

-Rekord is a multi-platform **backup tool with deduplication and asymmetric encryption**, with support for multiple storage back-ends including:
+Rekord is a **multi-platform backup tool**, with the following features:

-- Local filesystem
+- *Write-only passwords / keys* (using asymmetic encryption)
-- S3 storage
+- *Data deduplication* based on content-defined chunking
-- SFTP servers
+- *Local and remote storage back-ends*: local directory, S3 storage, SFTP servers

 This software has not been stabilized yet and **must not be used as your primary backup** tool.
 You've been warned!